 Are you guilty of posting the same content on Facebook, Twitter, and Instagram?
 Have you gotten so used to this practice that you’ve resorted to setting your profile to automatically publish your Facebook posts on Twitter?

-Learn more about why Auto-posting is harming your business.
+Learn more about why Cross-posting is harming your business.

 Online presence—including your website, e-store, and social media—can grow your business exponentially.
 Work smarter not harder online.

 Social media is ever-changing.
 From new social media platforms to new users, the social media world is rarely the same from one day to the next.

 Despite its ever-changing nature, you need social media.
 To reach your audience, you need to be where they are.